South Fire

-Events
+Progression

 The South Fire was reported on September 5 at approximately 1:45 p.m. on the southeast side of Tomhead Mountain in Shasta-Trinity National Forest.
 It was started as a result of a lightning strike, along with 25 other reported fires in the area started due to a thunderstorm.
 As of September 6, the fire had burned an estimated 1200 acre and 24-hours later, it had grown to 1665 acre.
 Fire crews struggled to contain the fire due to the Red Bank Fire, which has blocked access to the South Fire.
 Fire authorities also moved resources to the Red Bank Fire, due to its size and proximity to populated areas.
 However, as of Sunday, September 8, fire crews were being sent to the South Fire, as crew gained control over the Red Bank Fire.
 No major structures have been threatened by the fire, which as of Sunday, was primarily burning on private land in a remote area.

-Impact
+Effects

 On September 17, portion of trails and roads are closed in the fire area in Shasta-Trinity National Forest.